oveee92/oveee92.github.io/docs/ssh_dynamic_forward.md

     DynamicForward 9999 # <-- This is the important part
     LogLevel error # (1)!

+Host another_destination
+    Hostname some_other_other_hostname
+    User firstlastname
+    DynamicForward 8888 # <-- You can add as many as you want/need
+    LogLevel error # (1)!

 ```

 1. Add this to supress "Connection refused" messages that appear every time